Amsterdam/3DAmsterdam/docs/GeneratingTileAssets.md

 The script loads the json-files one by one, cuts it up into tiles, reduces the vertexcount for some parts and tries to remove spikes. it ctreates meshes for LOD1 and LOD0.
 The created meshes will start appearing in a folder named GeneratedTileAssets.
-> Tip: It takes a while to create the terrainMeshes.
+> It takes a while to create the terrainMeshes.
 (10-15 min. per json-file)

 When the script is done, the generated asset files will need to be turned into AssetBundles.
 At the top bar of the Unity editor ( next to File, Edit, etc ) select *'Netherlands 3D>Tools>Export .asset files to AssetBundles'*.

 This will create the AssetBundles in the folder '/TileAssetBundles/', next to the '/Assets/' folder of the Unity project.

-### Buildings: Testing our generated dataset
+### Terrain: Testing our generated dataset

 Upload the assetbundles to a unique folder on your webserver (for example https://example.nl/terrain/)